-Remind all your directly and indirectly tipped employees to include all charged tips and all cash tips received in the tip amount they must report to you.
+Remind all directly and indirectly tipped employees to include all charged tips and all cash tips received in the tip amount that they must report to you.

 Nonallocable receipts.
 These are receipts for carryout sales and receipts with a service charge added of 10% or more.
+(Nonallocable receipts generally include all sales on which tipping is not customary).

 Complimentary items.
-Food or beverages served to customers without charge are considered complimentary if: (a) tipping for providing them is customary at the establishment, and (b) they are provided in connection with an activity that is engaged in for profit and whose receipts would not be included in the amount on line 5 of Form 8027.
+Food or beverages served to customers without charge must be included in gross receipts if: (a) tipping for providing them is customary at the establishment, and (b) they are provided in connection with an activity that is engaged in for profit and whose receipts would not be included in the amount on line 5 of Form 8027.